diothor/dcp-python/problems/README.md

 ```
 You can assume keys do not contain dots in them, i.e. no clobbering will occur.

+### [Problem #740 [Medium]](number_problems/problem_740.py)
+This problem was asked by Google.

+A regular number in mathematics is defined as one which evenly divides some power of `60`.
+Equivalently, we can say that
+a regular number is one whose only prime divisors are `2`, `3`, and `5`.

+These numbers have had many applications, from helping ancient Babylonians keep time to tuning instruments according
+to the diatonic scale.

+Given an integer `N`, write a program that returns, in order, the first `N` regular numbers.

 ### [Problem #723 [Medium]](number_problems/problem_723.py)
 This problem was asked by Google.